Professional Botanical Natural Medicine Programs

 Lyme Disease and insect unit

-Plant Spirit Medicines
+Plant Spirit Medicine and Magic

 Careers in Herbalism!
 Plus visits to regional herbalists including: Herbal CSA, Herb Apothecary, Organic Farm, Art Gardens, Cidery, plus other herb businesses and surprises!